 After the communist People’s Republic of China took control of the Republic of China (Kuomintang) in 1950, Xikang was divided, with everything west of the Yangtze River becoming Chamdo Territory.
 In 1955, Xikang Province was merged into Sichuan Province and renamed Garze Tibetan Autonomous Prefecture.
 In 1965, Chamdo Territory became part of the newly formed Tibet Autonomous Region and was renamed Chamdo Prefecture.

 Kham is broken up into 54 counties spread across six prefectures of China.
 The Kham region is made up of Ganzi (16 counties), Chamdo (11 counties), Nagchu (11 counties), Nyingtri (7 counties), Yushu (6 counties), and Diging (3 counties) Prefectures.
-It covers around 900,000 square kilometers, with a population of around two million Tibetans, around 35% of the total Tibetan population.
+It covers around 900,000 square kilometers, with around two million Tibetans, around 35% of the total Tibetan population.

 Kham is the most geographically diverse region of Tibet.
 It is traditionally known as Chushi Gangdruk, which literally means “four rivers and six ranges.”
 It contains the headwaters of many of Asia’s longest and most important rivers.
 The Mekong, Yangtze, Yellow, and Salween Rivers all begin in Kham.
 These rivers have cut deep canyons and gorges throughout eastern Kham, and there are several magnificent mountain ranges and high peaks throughout the area.
 The Kunlun Mountains form the far northern boundary of Kham, while the far eastern extent of the Himalayas from the southern boundary.
 The highest peak in Kham is Minya Konka, rising to 7,556 meters.
 Some of the other notable peaks in Kham are Mt.
 Chola, rising to 6,168 meters in Dege County, and Mt.
 Bukadaban in Drido County, rising to 6,860 meters.